Gmail to Google Sheets: 4 Ways to Connect Gmail and Sheets

 Method 4: Automation Tools (Zapier, Make)

-General-purpose automation platforms like Zapier and Make can connect Gmail to Google Sheets through trigger-action workflows.
-They're powerful and flexible, but come with tradeoffs compared to purpose-built tools.
+Zapier and Make can connect Gmail to Google Sheets through trigger-action workflows.
+They're flexible, but they come with real tradeoffs — especially around email body handling.

 How It Works

-In Zapier, you create a "Zap" with a Gmail trigger (e.g., "new email matching search") and a Google Sheets action (e.g., "add row").
-In Make, the same concept is called a "Scenario" with modules.
+In Zapier, you create a Zap with a Gmail trigger (new email matching search) and a Google Sheets action (add row).
+In Make, same concept — a Scenario with modules.

-You define the trigger conditions (which emails), map fields to columns, and the automation runs whenever a matching email arrives.
+You define trigger conditions, map fields to columns, and the automation runs whenever a matching email arrives.

 Pros

-• Thousands of integrations — if you already use Zapier or Make for other workflows, adding email-to-Sheets is straightforward
+- If you already use Zapier or Make for other workflows, adding email-to-Sheets is not hard

-• Conditional logic — route different emails to different spreadsheets based on rules
+- Conditional logic — route different emails to different spreadsheets

 Cons

-• Basic email body handling — most Zapier/Make workflows only capture plain text, not rich text with clickable links
+- Basic email body handling — most workflows only capture plain text, not rich text with clickable links.
+The cell will have a wall of text with no formatting.

-• No Gmail add-on — no way to manually save individual emails from within Gmail
+- No Gmail add-on for manually saving individual emails

-• Attachment handling is manual — you need to set up separate actions to upload files to Drive and link them
+- Attachment handling is manual — you need separate actions to upload files to Drive and link them

-• Column mapping is fragile — if you reorganize your spreadsheet columns, your automation breaks
+- Column mapping is fragile — reorganize your spreadsheet columns and your automation breaks

 When to Use It

-But if your primary goal is just getting emails into Google Sheets with good formatting and attachment handling, a dedicated tool like Quicktion delivers better results with less setup.
+But if the goal is just getting emails into Google Sheets with good formatting and attachment handling, a dedicated tool delivers better results with less setup.

 Gmail to Google Sheets: Method Comparison

-For most people who just want a reliable Gmail-to-Google Sheets integration, the combination of the Gmail add-on and email forwarding covers every scenario.
+For most people, the Gmail add-on combined with email forwarding covers every scenario.
 Use the add-on for selective saves and forwarding for automated ones.

 Expense & Receipt Tracking